jhugman/uniffi-bindgen-react-native/docs/src/reference/turbo-module-files.md

 These include:

 - For Javascript:
-	- An `index.ts` file, to call into the installation process, initialize the bindings for each namespace, and re-export the generated bindings for client code.
+	- An `index.tsx` file, to call into the installation process, initialize the bindings for each namespace, and re-export the generated bindings for client code.
 	- A Codegen file, to generates install methods from Javascript to Java and Objective C.
 - For Android:
 	- A `Package.java` and `Module.java` file, which receives the codegen'd install method calls, to get the Hermes `JavascriptRuntime` and `CallInvokerHolder` to pass it via JNI to